Rumor: Warriors have some interest in a Jonathan Kuminga for Josh Giddey trade

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Wednesday's game between the Tigers and the Orioles:
+Here are the best bets our model is projecting for Friday's game between the Phillies and the Rangers:

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC